arycodes0/arycodes0/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
-    <p>I'm a Software Engineer about to graduate from Holberton Coding School PR, specialized in back-end and front-end development.
+    <p>I'm a Full Software Engineer graduate from Holberton Coding School in Puerto Rico.
+I have been a mentor at various Hackathons for kids 10 - 16 years young.
+I'm proud to have organized multiple Tech events for entrepreneurs, students, and overall creative innovators at the Holberton Coding School, and at Engine-4 Foundation in Puerto Rico.
+I am also a Founding Member at the prestigious, invitation-only Santurce Tech non-profit organization of Puerto Rico.
+My initiatives allow me to stand out in the industry as I continue to grow professionally.
+I have a particular passion for robotics, and Ai.
 My technical range is growing, learning everyday and staying up to date with tech trends.</p>
 </div>

 <div align="center">